What Is IRS Form 1040, and How Do You File It?

 If you’re filing income tax as an independent contractor or freelancer, it’s time to get closely acquainted with Form 1040.
 Who should file it?
 How do you file it?
 Here’s everything you need to know.

 Form 1040 is how individuals file personal income tax to the IRS.
 It’s used to report your gross income—the money you made over the past year—and how much of that income is taxable after credits, deductions, and personal exemptions.
 It will determine the amount of tax you owe or the refund you receive.

 This form can handle multiple sources of income and more complicated tax situations that an independent contractor or freelancer might face.
-You can attach additional Schedules to Form 1040 to report further income and loss, self-employment tax, and more, depending on your needs.

 What about 1040EZ and 1040A?